weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

 ## Create a New User in IAM
+We will walk you through the process of creating a new user in IAM, enabling AWS IAM permissions for Bedrock, signing up for Bedrock.

 ### Sign in to the AWS Management Console
 Open the AWS Management Console at https://aws.amazon.com/ and sign in with your credentials.